 The Early Success Program is designed for freshmen who do not meet standard admission requirements but show academic promise.
 The program prepares students for the academic rigors of Seattle University by providing them with the opportunity to elevate academic skills in preparation for university admission.
-See program details on page 351.
+See program details in the index of topics.